-Aaah, the gin and tonic...drink for all occasions.
+Aaah, the gin and tonic...a drink for all occasions.
 From an accompaniment to a summer's day in the garden, to an after-work refresher, to a Saturday afternoon in the pub - there really is nothing better.
-But sometimes it's nice to mix things up just a bit...these five simple recipes will help broaden your G&T horizons.
+Here a Craft Gin Club, we respect this classic tipple, however, we sometimes like to mix things up just a bit...these five simple recipes will help broaden your G&T horizons.
 Cheers!

 Image: Host the Toast